kieranfraser/gym-push-old/README.md

 ##### 2. Data

 The data for the challenge can be found in the _data_ folder.
 Each folder therein contains 3 months of synthetic notification and context data for each user which can be used for creating the personalised model.
+A detailed breakdown of the features can be found in data/detail.ipynb.

 ##### 3. Model Guidelines